andreamussap/everypillreminder/docs/friends.md

 Let's have a look at two examples of how this works.

 `Example 1`
 You take care of your child’s medicine.
 You’ll be away for few days and you ask your partner to take care of this.
-In this case, instead of your partner adding the medication to his/her App (add name, type, alarm, etc.), you can share the relevant medication with him/her, and when he/she accepts your request, the medication will be automatically added to his/her App, whith the alarm set.
+In this case, instead of your partner adding the medication to his/her App (add name, type, alarm, etc.), you can share the relevant medication with him/her, and when he/she accepts your request, the medication will be automatically added to his/her App, with the alarm set.

 `Example 2`
 You’re taking a Vitamin.
 You friend tells you that he needs to take the same Vitamin as you.
 There’s no need for him to add all the required data to his App.
-If you share your Vitamin data with him, once he accepts it, the Vitamin will automatically be added to his App, whith the alarm set.
+If you share your Vitamin data with him, once he accepts it, the Vitamin will automatically be added to his App, with the alarm set.

 Now, let's see how to add, remove and manage friends on **EveryPill Reminder**